How LifeVault works

 Can I edit information after scanning?

 Absolutely.
-After LifeVault extracts the fields, you can review and edit every value before saving.
-You stay in full control of your information.
-The extraction is a starting point that saves you from manual data entry — not a locked result.
+After LifeVault extracts the fields, you review and edit every value before the record is created.
+You stay in full control.
+Extraction is a starting point that saves you from manual data entry — not a locked result.

 Does LifeVault organize medical and pet records automatically?

 Yes.
-LifeVault understands over 90 record types — from prescriptions and insurance cards to pet vaccination records and vehicle registrations.
+LifeVault understands 90+ record types — from prescriptions and insurance cards to pet vaccination records and vehicle registrations.
 Each record type has purpose-built fields, so your information is organized the way it needs to be, not dumped into a generic folder.